 Here's a video that shows you everything that is included with the Lem Meat Grinder and how easy it is to assemble and start grinding.

-Hunters looking for a high-powered grinder can trust LEM’s products for all their deer meat grinding needs.
+Hunters looking for a high-powered grinder can trust LEM’s products for all their venison meat grinding needs.
 You can utilize the Big Bite 1 HP for big and small jobs.
 Its combination of easy use, decent size, quality materials, and extensive warranty make it our top choice.

 The Carnivore Meat Grinder boasts a quiet one-horsepower motor with 750 watts of power consumption.
 You can quickly grind 10 to 13 pounds of meat per minute.

 Stainless steel materials mean you’ll have an easy cleanup, and the grinder’s parts will last considerably longer than an aluminum unit would.
 A high-capacity meat tray and grinding head allow for easy stuffing.
 You also receive coarse and fine grinding plates, a cutting knife, and a storage drawer.